Csnyi/RamfReportSnr/README.md

         GNU General Public License for more details.</br>

         You should have received a copy of the GNU General Public License along with this program.
-If not, see <a href="https://www.gnu.org/licenses/" target="_blank"> https://www.gnu.org/licenses/ </a>.
+If not, see <https://www.gnu.org/licenses/>.

 We welcome all observations and comments.